emyarod/node-srutils/README.md

 node-srutils backup /r/<subreddit> --username <reddit-username> --password <reddit-password>
 ```

-### OAuth
+### Refresh token

 With the `config` command, you can save your OAuth refresh token to avoid having to authenticate manually on each run of the script.
+Your refresh token requires the following scopes:

+* flair
+* modconfig
+* modflair
+* mysubreddits
+* read
+* structuredstyles

 ## Commands